xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }); // Always runs again
 ```

-In this example, the Effect re-runs when you change `serverUrl` and `roomId`, which is sensible.
+In this example, the Effect re-runs when you change `serverUrl` dan `roomId`, which is sensible.
 However, it *also* re-runs when you change the `message`, which is probably undesirable.
 This is why usually you'll specify the dependency array.

 <Sandpack>